The Emergence of a Unique Wild Fishery

 The DNR’s stated goal in the 1996 and 2006 Lake Superior Management Plans is to rehabilitate naturalized (wild) steelhead stocks to achieve a level that will allow limited angler harvest supported by naturally reproducing populations.
 This is a very good, appropriate goal which MNTU has consistently supported and actively worked with DNR and other partners to help achieve.
 Unfortunately, the DNR has also chose to continue what MNTU cautioned was a counterproductive and dangerous stocking strategy to appease a segment of harvest anglers unwilling to wait for steelhead recovery.
 To provide uninterrupted harvest, the DNR continued stocking a domesticated hatchery strain of rainbow trout known as “kamloops”, despite the fact that numerous scientific studies indicated these domesticated fish would interfere with wild steelhead reproduction.
 Genetic testing methods in the 1990s were not sophisticated enough to identify unique “kamloops” genes and lacking clear proof to the contrary the DNR was willing to tell North Shore anglers that they could have their cake and eat it too.

 Recent advances in genetic testing methods have at last enabled DNR to get hard data to answer tough questions.
-Myths that domesticated kamloops might not be spawning with steelhead and even if they were, no hybrids could survive have now been debunked.
-The first year of a genetics study uncovered some alarming result.
+Myths that domesticated kamloops might not be spawning with steelhead and even if they were, that no hybrids could survive, have now been debunked.
+Results from 2016 sampling, the first year of a genetics study, uncovered some alarming result.
+Results from 2017 sampling confirmed them.
 At last the DNR has hard data proving that kamloops are hybridizing with wild steelhead and doing so in rivers from Canada to the Nemadji basin south of Duluth.